Trump-Kim summit in play as Moon visits White House

 Since then, there has been a landmark series of intra-Korean meetings, two trips to Pyongyang by Mike Pompeo - first as CIA director then as America's top diplomat - and three American citizens have been released from the North.

-But after several Trumpian victory laps, North Korea's willingness to denuclearise is now in serious doubt.
+But after several Trumpian victory laps, North Korea's willingness to denuclearize is now in serious doubt.

 Trump responded by saying the meeting may or may not take place.